lakwli/memorieswalk/docs/techicalDocs/implementation.md

     - **Logic:** Calls backend share link APIs.

 3.  **Frontend - Public View Page:**
-    - **Page Component:** `pages/SharedCanvasPage.js`.
+    - **Page Component:** `pages/SharedMemoriesPage.js`.
     - **Routing:** `/share/:token`.
 Extracts token from URL.
     - **Logic:**
-      - Calls `GET /api/share/:token` to fetch canvas data.
+      - Calls `GET /api/share/:token` to fetch Memories data.
-      - Renders the canvas in a read-only mode.
+      - Renders the Memories in a read-only mode.
 This might involve:
         - Initializing Fabric.js.
-        - Loading `canvas_data`.
+        - Loading `Memories_data`.
-        - Disabling all editing interactions (`canvas.selection = false`, objects not selectable/movable).
+        - Disabling all editing interactions (`Memories.selection = false`, objects not selectable/movable).
-      - Displays canvas title.
+      - Displays Memories title.
-      - If `allow_downloads` is true, provide a button to download the canvas (e.g., as a PNG using `canvas.toDataURL()` or a backend endpoint that renders and serves it).
+      - If `allow_downloads` is true, provide a button to download the Memories (e.g., as a PNG using `Memories.toDataURL()` or a backend endpoint that renders and serves it).

 ---